SOIL-STRUCTURE INTERACTION - 2022/3

 Thus, the summative assessment for this module consists of:

-- An understanding of how real structures interact with the surrounding soil
+- Establish an understanding of how real structures interact with the surrounding soil

-- A knowledge of the different idealisations of soil-structure interaction (SSI) that have been devised, including their strengths and limitations
+- Describe the different idealisations of soil-structure interaction (SSI) that have been devised, including their strengths and limitations

-- An appreciation of the role of SSI analysis in practical design
+- Develop an appreciation of the role of SSI analysis in practical design, including the use of field monitoring

 |002||Determine the data required for a given SSI model||KC|